kaikue/Oceania/README.md

 - Move JSON parsing to separate module, it doesn't belong in World
 - Structures with background- define characters to be pairs of foreground and background blocks
 - Fix acceleration being preserved if releasing left and pressing right at the same time
-- After hitting something, try moving in the same direction more slowly (to prevent gap when running into wall at high speed)

 NEEDED FEATURES
 --